alexreardon/fullon-markdown/details.md

 #### Need Assistance?

-We do not want to see money hinder you from coming; learning about Jesus and having a great time.
+We do not want to see money hinder you from coming, learning about Jesus and having a great time.
 Subsidies and financial assistance are available to those who are unable to meet the full cost of the camp.
-If this is you send an email to Al - al@stphils.org.au, which indicates the amount you are able to pay, and subsidies will be organised.
+If this is you send an email to [Al James](mailto:al@stphils.org.au), which indicates the amount you are able to pay, and subsidies will be organised.

 ## What to bring?

 ### General

 - Beach towel
-- Bible and Pen *(not optional)*
+- Bible and Pen
 - Hat
 - Insect repellent
 - Long pants